RocketSoftware/rocket-mvbasic/docs/usage/Compile.md

 - Add source code relative path to "targets".
 In this example, SAMPLE_FILE is in the BP folder
 - "dataSource" must be "UNIDATA" for UniData
 - No need to set "catalog" if you don't want to catalog programs
 - You can select the language flavor in "language".
-In this example, the language flavor is "UniBasic"
+In this example, the language flavor is "UniBasic", **but It will read the language value from the basic.mvbasic.json file, with the value set to: "ud_compile_flavor".** [Please see this section to set ud_compile_flavor value.](./Compile.md#unidata-compile-flavor-in-basicmvbasicjson-file)